trolmark/ToDoList/README.md

 **UI** :
 * [TaskViewController](https://github.com/trolmark/ToDoList/blob/master/Tasks/UI/TaskViewController.swift) - table view controller, which display list of tasks
- * [TaskUIFlow](https://github.com/trolmark/ToDoList/blob/master/Tasks/UI/TaskUIFlow.swift) flow controller, which manages navigation flow between controllers (go to details of some task, etc.)
+ * [TaskUIFlow](https://github.com/trolmark/ToDoList/blob/master/Tasks/UI/TaskUIFlow.swift) - [flow controller](http://merowing.info/2016/01/improve-your-ios-architecture-with-flowcontrollers/), which manages navigation flow between controllers (go to details of some task, etc.)
  Purpose for flow object is to make TaskViewController completely torn away from environment where is presented and remove chain with all neighboring controllers